emonty/rkrizzle/doc/source/user/advanced.rst

 connection will be reused, which can result in a significant performance increase (see `HTTP persistent connection`_).

-A Session object has all the methods of the main Requests API.
+A Session object has all the methods of the main Rkrizzle API.

 Let's persist some cookies across requests::

-    s = requests.Session()
+    s = rkrizzle.Session()

     s.get('http://httpbin.org/cookies/set/sessioncookie/123456789')
     r = s.get("http://httpbin.org/cookies")